marph91/jimmy/docs/additional_features/output_customization.md

 Resources are stored by default next to the Markdown file.
 When using `--local-resource-folder FOLDER`, the resources are stored relative to the Markdown files.
 For example in an `media` folder, like in QOwnNotes.

 When using `--global-resource-folder FOLDER`, the resources are stored relative to the output folder.
 This means the resources of all files are stored in the same folder.
-This folder can be also outside of the root folder.
+This folder can be also outside the root folder.
 Like `../assets` in Logseq.